MattU27/301st-personnel-management/docs/DevelopmentPlan.md

 This document outlines the development timeline and goals for our system, ensuring completion by week 10 for final presentation.

+## Current Implementation Status (Week 2)
+**Note:** The current implementation uses mock data for visualization and UI demonstration purposes only.
+All user accounts, dashboard statistics, and displayed information are simulated.
+Real data integration with database connectivity is scheduled for Weeks 3-4 and is in progress.
+The current focus has been on establishing the UI framework and interaction patterns that will be used throughout the system.

 ## Week 1-2 (Completed)
 ### Web Application
 - ✅ Login UI and functionality with mock data